Corporate Responsibility Highlights

 Chesapeake's robust air program has regulatory compliance at its foundation ― a minimum standard for our operations.
 We utilize a compliance management system (CMS) that alerts employees when modifications or changes in operating parameters cause emissions to approach a limit.
 Should an alert be triggered, equipment updates or modifications may be necessary to prevent an emissions event.
 The CMS also allows for task tracking, report generation and emissions calculations for compliance with state and federal requirements.

-For both safety and environmental reasons, we utilize pipelines for oil, gas and water transportation when feasible.
-In our Mississippi Lime operating area, we were instrumental in creating dedicated water pipelines to transport produced water from nearly all of our well sites to disposal wells.
+For both safety and environmental reasons, we utilize pipelines for oil, natural gas and water transportation when feasible.
+In our Mississippian Lime operating area, we were instrumental in creating dedicated water pipelines to transport produced water from nearly all of our well sites to disposal wells.

 If pipelines are not available or feasible for business reasons, we have developed other innovative solutions to limit truck traffic and reduce transportation emissions.

-Chesapeake complies with federal and state leak detection and repair (LDAR) regulations, conducting leak detection surveys at the prescribed frequency.
-Although there may be diminishing returns with repeated inspections, the importance of targeted leak detection in areas without regulatory requirements has led Chesapeake to voluntarily survey a number of our sites.
+Chesapeake complies with state and federal leak detection and repair (LDAR) regulations, conducting leak detection surveys at the prescribed frequency.
+Although there may be diminishing returns with repeated inspections, the importance of targeted leak detection even in in areas without regulatory requirements has led Chesapeake to voluntarily survey a number of our sites.
+All sites are considered for surveying, and we utilize a risk-based approach to determine which sites should be voluntarily inspected at prescribed times.
 Of the sites we surveyed in 2016, 65% were inspected voluntarily.

 Operating on diesel-alternative fuels can reduce both emissions and waste, and provide cost savings for the company depending on the availability of fuel sources.
 Across Chesapeake-operated areas, we utilize at least one alternative fuel source during one or more of our operational activities.
 For example, in 2016 nearly 25% of Chesapeake-operated rigs were powered by alternative fuels.